 How it works

-Auth0 push notifications are implemented using AWS Simple Notification Service (SNS) which handles the vendor-specific integration.
+Auth0 push notifications are implemented using AWS Simple Notification Service (SNS) or direct-to-vendor services Firebase Cloud Messaging (FCM) and/or Apple Push Notification (APN) to configure vendor-specific integrations.

 The push factor is offered with the Guardian mobile app, available for both iOS and Android.
 In addition, the technology is also available as Guardian SDK which can be used in custom mobile applications to act as a second-factor push responder.